kaitlinw/Dog-Finder/README.md

 The app will return the dog's breed as well as an image gallery of dogs of same breed.

+I have included two images that result in a successful and unsuccesful result with the API. `./example-images-for-testing/`

+Unfortunately my toy poodle requires a bit more string manipulation for the API to work.

 ## Available scripts

 To start the project, simply run: